 Advertisement

-According to The World Health Organization, approximately 24 million people worldwide are living with schizophrenia.
-Schizophrenia affects many different people, and the experience of living with schizophrenia can be very different depending on a person’s race, their ethnicity, and where they live.
+Schizophrenia is a serious mental health disorder that influences a person’s thoughts, emotions, and behavior.
+About 24 million people worldwide live with schizophrenia, according to the World Health Organization.
+It affects many different people, and the experience of living with schizophrenia can vary depending on a person’s race, their ethnicity, and location.

 Differences in health, healthcare, and treatment outcomes between different groups of people are called disparities.
-Here, we look at disparities in accessing care for mental health, and how these disparities may affect treatment outcomes for Black Americans living with schizophrenia.
+Here, we look at disparities in accessing care for mental health, and how they may affect treatment outcomes for Black people in the United States who are living with schizophrenia.

 What is access to healthcare?